medic/cht-docs/content/en/apps/guides/performance/replication.md

 ### Sensitive documents

-We won't replicate documents that are about the user when the sender is someone the user can't access.
-For example, if a supervisor submits a report about one of their CHPs, that CHP won't be able to see it.
+We won't replicate reports that are `private` and are about the user when the sender is someone the user can't access.
+A report is private when it has a property `doc.fields.private` with a value of `true`.
+For example, if a supervisor submits a private report about one of their CHPs, that CHP won't be able to see it.